Skip to main content

 Holly berries

-Holly's harsh spikey leaves can be the perfect shelter for our smaller bird species, protecting them from predators.
-For this reason, you will often find birds roosting amongst the branches.
+The harsh spikey leaf of holly makes it the perfect shelter for our smaller bird species, protecting them from predators, who often roost among the branches.

-Ivy is often given a bad name due to its ability to grow and spread rapidly.
+With its ability to grow and spread rapidly, ivy often gets a bad rap.
 However, it has also been hailed as one of the best plants for wildlife.
-Its waxy leaves provide amazing shelter for our winter wanderers.
-This allows bird species to nest and insects to hibernate safely.
+Its waxy leaves provide amazing shelter for our winter wanderers, who can nest safely.

-3. Fill up bird feeders with healthy treats.
-Use rich foods, such as seeds and nuts, which will help give birds a boost.
-Avoid salty snacks, as birds cannot digest these.
+3. Feed the birds: Stock feeders with seeds and nuts, which provide essential fats and calories.
+Avoid salty foods, as birds cannot digest these.

 Family activity guide